Can I enter the program from high school?

 Does the Faculty of Education accept international students?

 Yes, the Faculty of Education does accept international students.
 International students are recommended to contact the Alberta Teaching Association for more information on certification.

 View the U of A's How to Apply page to find out what steps you need to take before and after applying.

 How many credits must I complete within the Faculty of Education (Residency Requirement)?

 For the 120 credit, four-year BEd degree, students are permitted to transfer in a maximum of 75 credits to their BEd (including a maximum of 60 credits from institutions outside the University of Alberta).
 For the BEd After Degree, you must complete a minimum of 30 credits in your BEd program to complete the residency requirement.
 Most education courses are restricted to students enrolled in the Faculty of Education, so it is strongly recommended that students apply to Education as soon as possible and no later than your second year (maximum 60 credits completed).
 After Degree students should plan on completing their whole degree within the Faculty of Education.

 What is the difference between Open Options, Non-Education Options and Education Options?

-Open Options can be taken in any Faculty, Non-Education options must be taken in a Faculty other than Education, and Education Options must be 300 or 400 level Faculty of Education courses.
+Open Options can be taken in any Faculty, Non-Education options must be taken in a Faculty other than Education, and Education Electives must be 300 or 400 level Faculty of Education courses.